Gloria Seruwagi

-Gloria Seruwagi is a Ugandan researcher, educator and advisor on public health and socio-behavioral sciences who is the Director at the Centre for Health and Social Economic Improvement (CHASE-i) and a faculty member at Makerere University.
+Gloria Seruwagi is an Ugandan public health academic.
+She is the Director at the Centre for Health and Social Economic Improvement (CHASE-i) and a faculty member at Makerere University.
+Her research and teaching interests include socio-behavioral sciences and social equity.

 Education

-Gloria obtained her undergraduate degree from Makerere University, she completed the MSc.
-Public Health for Development at the London School of Hygiene and Tropical Medicine (LSHTM) and immediately enrolled on the taught component of the Doctor of Public Health (DrPH), also at London School of Hygiene and Tropical Medicine, before embarking on a PhD at the University of Huddersfield.
+Seruwagi graduated from Makerere University, the London School of Hygiene and Tropical Medicine and completed her PhD at the University of Huddersfield.

 Career

-Gloria conducted a comprehensive study on violence against children in refugee settings under the Baobab Research Program Consortium and the population Council.
+Seruwagi conducted a comprehensive study on violence against children in refugee settings under the Baobab Research Program Consortium and the population Council.
 She works with key multisectoral, multi-level stakeholders in the social and health sector including government departments, the private sector, civil society, development partners and UN bodies.
 In addition to Uganda, Gloria's work has covered different countries including Kenya, Tanzania, Rwanda, Burundi, Democratic Republic of Congo (DRC), South Sudan, Ethiopia, Malawi, Bangladesh and the UK.

-She has led a number of projects which include; Food and Beverage Advertising to Children in Uganda (FACe-U) intended to assess the food environment, its effect on childhood obesity and Uganda's Non-Communicable Diseases (NCD), Refugee Lived Experiences, Compliance and Thinking (REFLECT) in COVID-19, the study that assessed knowledge, attitudes and practices (KAP); exploring local perception of risk; documenting experiences; and determining the feasibility of and compliance with guidelines.
+She has led a number of projects which include; Food and Beverage Advertising to Children in Uganda intended to assess the food environment, its effect on childhood obesity and Uganda's Non-Communicable Diseases, Refugee Lived Experiences, Compliance and Thinking in COVID-19, the study that assessed knowledge, attitudes and practices; exploring local perception of risk; documenting experiences; and determining the feasibility of and compliance with guidelines.